How to Answer Conflict Interview Questions (With Examples)

 Conflict interview questions are common because everybody wants to hire a good “team player.”
 (Conflict is probably the most common behavioral question subject) Interviewers often ask about your team experiences and they like to ask specifically about one that involved a conflict or “difficult person.”

 Inside Big Interview

 Our complete training system for job interviews gives you video lessons, sample answers, and an interactive practice tool for all of the different versions of conflict interview questions.

-How to Answer Behavioral Questions About Conflict
+How to Answer Conflict Interview Questions

-This type of question can catch you off-guard.
+Questions about conflict can catch you off-guard.
 After all, you’ve probably been focusing on how to talk about all of the positive and wonderful bullet points on your resume.

 Nobody likes to talk about conflict at work.
 Most work conflicts are boring.
 Plus, you’d probably prefer to pretend that you are an absolute delight to work with and that nobody has ever had an unkind word to say about you.

 Behavioral conflict interview questions force you to talk about a less-than-delightful situation.
 It can be difficult to come up with a good example on the fly — and even more difficult to describe a conflict concisely and in a way that presents you in a favorable light.

 This is why it’s important to prepare an example in advance using the S.T.A.R format.